gofynd/fdk-client-swift/documentation/platform/THEME.md

 | body | ThemeReq | yes | Request body |

-Add a marketplace theme to a company by providing the theme ID and company ID.
+Incorporate a marketplace theme into a company's profile.

 *Returned Response:*